igorjoha/algorithms8/lecture8/activity2/README.md

 > Refer to the following links while discussing the answer.

-- What is the difference between `array` and `std::array` https://stackoverflow.com/questions/30263303/stdarray-vs-array-performance
+- What is the difference between `array` and `std::array` dynamic array https://stackoverflow.com/questions/30263303/stdarray-vs-array-performance
 - What is the difference between `std::array` and `std::vector`
+vector can change capacity
   https://www.softwaretestinghelp.com/arrays-in-stl/
 - What is the difference between `std::list` and `std::vector`
+sequential containers, so u can easily insert values in the middle

   https://www.softwaretestinghelp.com/lists-in-stl/

 ## Task 2